 Li Hongbo was born in Jilin, China, in 1974.
 He earned his Bachelor of Fine Arts from Jilin Normal University, Jilin, China, in 1996.
-He then earned his first MFA in 2001 from the Folk Art Department of the Central Academy of Fine Arts in Beijing and concluded his formal education with a second MFA from the Experimental Art Department of the same school, in 2010.
+He then earned his first Master of Fine Arts in 2001 from the Folk Art Department of the Central Academy of Fine Arts in Beijing and concluded his formal education with a second Master of Fine Arts from the Experimental Art Department of the same school, in 2010.

 Li Hongbo is best known for his interpretations of paper.
 His reinvention of the material's form challenges viewers’ expectations of the medium as an artistic vehicle.
 Utilizing an age-old honeycomb technique seen in paper gourd making in China, Li creates kinetic paper works which elegantly expand, contract, and retract.
 These sculptures hint at influences of folk traditions in China, but in contemporary light play upon perceptions and the visual language of a mercurial medium that has stood the test of time.